Bayinnaung: Interlude (1565–1567)

 After the 1565 rebellion by resettled Shans in Pegu, he faced no new rebellions for the next two years (1565–1567).
 Because the rebellion burned down major swaths of the capital, including the entire palace complex, he had the capital and the palace rebuilt.
-The new capital had 20 gates, each named after the vassal who built it.
-Each gate had a gilded two-tier pyatthat and gilded wooden doors.
+The new capital was of a square shape with walls facing the 4 cardinal directions.
+20 gates were built, 5 on each wall, representing vassal states of the Toungoo Empire.